-As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs, and PCBs (54-55 congeners3).
-All fish samples were prepared as skinless fillets, except for the CALFED study where the skin was not removed from the Largemouth Bass fillet samples, the TSMP study where the fillet preparation method for Brown Bullhead, Largemouth Bass, Smallmouth Bass, and White Catfish was not recorded, and the SWAMP 2012 study where Inland Silverside were analyzed as whole bodies.
-For fillet samples, the presence or absence of skin did not alter advice based on mercury.
-Small prey fish species, such as Inland Silverside, are typically analyzed as whole bodies because of their small size.
-Additionally, consumers may eat some small prey fish species as whole bodies.
+As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs, PCBs (54-55 congeners3), and toxaphene.
+All fish samples were prepared as skinless fillets, except for the TSMP study where the fillet preparation method for Common Carp, Largemouth Bass, and Smallmouth Bass was not recorded.
 Samples were analyzed as individual fish or composites.

 Composites were prepared from equal amounts of tissue from several similarly sized individual fish of a species.
-For composite samples, the total length of the smallest fish in a composite sample must be at least 75% of the length of the largest fish in the sample (US EPA, 2000a).
-Composite samples for all species from Lake San Antonio met this requirement.
+Ideally, for composite samples, the total length of the smallest fish in a composite sample is at least 75% of the length of the largest fish in the sample (US EPA, 2000a).
+This information is not available for samples collected in the TSMP program; however, OEHHA assumes that the data complies with the 75% rule.
+All other composite samples from Big Bear Lake met this requirement.